Robust Frequent Directions with Application in Online Learning: Experiments

-The regularization term $\alpha_0$ is not important for this evaluation because it does not change the absolute error in the numerator of ${\rm Error}\mbox{-}{\rm FD}$ or ${\rm Error}\mbox{-}{\rm RFD}$.
-We report the relative spectral norm error by varying the sketch size $m$.
-Figure \ref{figure:RFDerror} shows the performance of the two algorithms.
-The relative error of RFD is always smaller than that of FD and the decrement is nearly half in most cases.
-These results match our theoretical analysis in Theorem \ref{thm:RFDbound} very well.
-We do not include the comparison of the running time because they are almost the same.
+Figure \ref{figure:RFDerror1} shows the performance of FD, CFD and RFD.
+These three methods have no extra hyperparameter and their outputs only rely on the sketch size.
+The relative error of RFD is always smaller than that of FD and CFD.
+The error of RFD is nearly half of the error of FD in most cases, which matches our theoretical analysis in Theorem \ref{thm:RFDbound} very well.

+Figure \ref{figure:RFDerror2} compares the performance of RFD and PFD with different choices of the hyperparameter.
+We use PFD-$\beta$ to refer the PFD algorithm where $\lfloor \beta m\rfloor$ singular values will get affected by the shrinkage steps.
+The extra hyperparameter $\beta$ is tuned from $\{0.2, 0.4, 0.6, 0.8\}$.
+The result shows that RFD is better than PFD in most cases.
+PFD sometimes can achieve lower approximation error with a good choice of $\beta$.
+However, selecting the hyperparameter requires additional computation.